ebuech/ebuech.github.io/_pages/about.md

 ## Latest News

+**8/6/24** - Check out our [new preprint](https://arxiv.org/pdf/2408.02868) on designing model predictive control strategies for residential grid-interactive water heaters.

 **4/23/24** - Our patent on a ["Behind-the-meter resource management system"](https://patents.google.com/patent/US11968263B2/en) for commercial dairy farms was granted.

 **3/14/24** - I presented our work on model predictive control strategies for grid-interactive water heaters at the [ACEEE Hot Water Forum](https://www.aceee.org/2024-hot-water-forum-hot-air-forum).
 See the slides [here](https://drive.google.com/file/d/1m2ocIFup4UE6DT-o-kyK-dicB9n1Orhv/view).

-**2/15/24** - Our [new paper](https://ieeexplore.ieee.org/document/10436431) on model predictive control strategies for residential water heaters was published in IEEE Transactions on Smart Grid
+**2/15/24** - Our [new paper](https://ieeexplore.ieee.org/document/10436431) on model predictive control (MPC) strategies for residential water heaters was published in IEEE Transactions on Smart Grid.
+This work analyzes the impact of control model fidelity on MPC performance through experimental testing and simulations.

 **2/9/24** - I presented our work on model predictive control strategies for grid-interactive water heaters to the [Advanced Water Heating Initiative (AWHI) Connectivity Working Group](https://www.advancedwaterheatinginitiative.org/working-groups).
 Check out the presentation recording [here](https://www.youtube.com/watch?v=po-KWkwEKNY).